 \subsection{Feature Extraction and Cost Volumes}

 ESMStereo feature extraction consists of an encoder and a decoder part.
 The encoder part uses an Efficient B2 \cite{tan2021efficientnetv2} backbone for ESMStereo-L and ESMStereo-M and MobileNet V2 \cite{26_mobilestereonet} for ESMStereo-S to rapidly generate down-scaled features and the decoder part is comprised of transpose convolutional layers to up-sample the encoded features to \(\frac{1}{4}\), \(\frac{1}{8}\), and \(\frac{1}{16}\) of the original resolution.
-The features extracted from the last layer are used to form two cost volumes for ESMStereo models, \textit{i.e.}, a group-wise correlation and a norm correlation cost volume, as expressed Eq.\ref{eq22} and Eq.\ref{eq3} respectively.
-These cost volumes have the dimensions of \([1, D_{max}/4, H/4, W/4]\), \([1, D_{max}/8, H/8, W/8]\) and \([1, D_{max}/16, H/16, W/16]\) for ESMStereo-L, ESMStereo-M and ESMStereo-S respectively, where \(D_{max}\) is the maximum disparity.
+The features extracted from the final feature extraction layer are used to construct two alternative cost-volume representations: (i) a group-wise correlation cost volume and (ii) a norm-correlation cost volume, defined by Eq.\ref{eq22} and Eq.\ref{eq3}, respectively.
+These cost-volume formulations are evaluated as separate model configurations throughout this work and are not used simultaneously within a single network instance.
+For a given ESMStereo variant, only one of the two cost-volume representations is constructed and passed to the subsequent aggregation network.The resulting cost-volume dimensions are \([1, D_{max}/4, H/4, W/4]\), \([1, D_{max}/8, H/8, W/8]\), and \([1, D_{max}/16, H/16, W/16]\) for ESMStereo-L, ESMStereo-M, and ESMStereo-S, respectively, where \(D_{max}\) denotes the maximum disparity.

 For the group-wise correlation cost volume, the feature map is split to \(N_g\) groups along the channel dimension.
 Considering the number of feature map channels as \(N_c\), \(g\)th feature group as \(f_l^g\) and \(f_r^g\), the group-wise correlation cost volume can be formed using the dot product as Eq.\ref{eq22} \cite{GWC}.
 For the norm correlation volume, \(\langle , \rangle\) denotes the inner product, \(d\) is the disparity index, \((x, y)\) represents the pixel coordinate \cite{11_cgistereo}.

-{ For aggregating the constructed cost volume, a 3D hourglass network, with the architecture detailed in Tab.\ref{T2:agg}, is employed.
+{ For aggregating the constructed cost volume, a 3D hourglass network, with the architecture detailed in Table \ref{T2:agg}, is employed.
 The output is the estimation of the initial disparity map, where \(i=8\) for all ESMStereo versions and \(j=4, 8, 16\) for ESMStereo-S, ESMStereo-M, and ESMStereo-L. Compared to other methods, ESMStereo utilizes significantly fewer channels in the aggregation block which results in reducing the overall computational burden.